Immigration Lawyers for Fort Lauderdale, FL

 - Fiancé(e)s: There is, among other requirements for fiancé(e) visas, a condition of marriage within 90 days of relocation.

-- Parents: Bringing parents may require documentation and proof of their financial independence from the U.S. government.
+- Parents: Bringing parents may require documentation proving their financial independence from the U.S. government.

 - Children: Any children you had prior to moving to the U.S. or children you adopted overseas may need immigration law intervention.